MarcialRosales/rabbitmq-developer-guide/messageDelivery.md

 String consumerTag = channel.basicConsume(queueName, autoAck, args, myconsumer);
 ```

 <b>Be aware that</b> our consumer may stop receiving messages if it does not know that RabbitMq closed its channel.

-TODO prepare a lab to test this.
+<b>Spring AMQP</b>
+TODO

+## How to improve publishing throughput

+* Do not use Mandatory flag
+* If you don't require guarantee of delivery and can afford to loose messages, do not use publisher confirmations
+* If you can afford to loose messages even upon a RabbitMQ node failure, do not use message persistency (Spring AMQP's `MessageBuilder` builds `Message`(s) with persistency)
+* Use Micro-batching technique -when applicable- which consists on sending more than one message into a single AQMP Message.
+Consumers must support this model.
+Be careful with the overall size of the batch message as we don't want to send Messages of several Megabytes in size.

+## How to improve delivery throughput

+* If your consumer requires manual acknowledgements, try to increase the prefetch count until your consumers does not need to wait for messages (default prefetch count is 1 which is typically quite low).
+Prefetch-count is the maximum number of unacknowledged messages allowed in the client.
+* If your consumer requires manual acknowledgements, consider acknowledging messages in batches (a good ratio is 50% of the prefetch-count)
+* If your consumer does not require manual acknowledgement (i.e. auto acks), RabbitMQ will send as many messages as the client can hold in its TCP buffer.
+The prefetch-count is not used because as soon RabbitMQ sends the message it is considered as acknowledged.